-We do not pay our directors cash compensation for their service as members of the board of directors, although they are reimbursed for expenses in connection with attendance at board and committee meetings.
-Under our 1998 director option plan, non employee directors automatically receive stock option grants subject to the terms and conditions.
+Our directors currently receive a yearly retainer of \$5,000 for serving as directors and receive \$2,000 per board meeting attended and \$500 per committee meeting attended.
+Our directors are also reimbursed for expenses in connection with attendance at board and committee meetings.
+Under our 1998 director option plan, non-employee directors automatically receive stock option grants.